-Robert De Niro and Michael Moriarty stand out in this film version of Mark Harris’ novel about Bruce Pearson (De Niro), a clumsy, oafish, country boy baseball catcher stricken with leukaemia who wants to play another season before he dies.
+Robert De Niro and Michael Moriarty stand out in this film version of Mark Harris’ novel about Bruce Pearson (De Niro), a clumsy, oafish, second-rate country boy baseball catcher stricken with leukaemia who wants to play another season with his (fictional) New York baseball team, the Mammoths, before he dies.

-Telling the engrossing tale of how stylish New York super-pitcher Henry Wiggen (Moriarty) helps his terminally ill catcher through one last season, this 1950s-set heartbreaker resonates with emotional truths while evoking nostalgia for a more innocent era.
+Telling the engrossing tale of how stylish star pitcher Henry Wiggen (Moriarty) helps his terminally ill catcher through one last season (Wiggen threatens not to sign his new contract unless Bruce’s position on the team is secured) this 1950s-set heartbreaker resonates with emotional truths while evoking nostalgia for a more innocent era.

-It’s superlatively performed by De Niro (then unknown) and Moriarty (whose subsequent career betrayed his talents), with excellent support from Vincent Gardenia (as their manager) who was nominated for an Oscar.
+It’s superlatively performed by De Niro (then unknown) and Moriarty, with excellent support from Vincent Gardenia (as their manager who expends considerable effort investigating lies that Henry tells in order to obscure the real reason why he’s protecting Bruce) who was nominated for an Oscar.

 The story is somewhat cliché-strewn but doesn’t become overly sentimental.